-Budget 2023 was due to be announced on Tuesday, October 11th 2022 – but it has been brought forward to Tuesday September 27th 2022 , two weeks earlier than expected.
+Budget 2023 was due to be announced on Tuesday, October 11th 2022 – but it was brought forward to Tuesday, September 27th 2022 at 1pm.

 Average inflation in Ireland is expected to be 7.1 per cent in 2022 before easing back to